January 16, 2023

 An example of a distributed system is a cluster of computers that are used to perform a specific task, such as rendering a 3D animation.
 In this case, the computers in the cluster are connected to a central server that coordinates their efforts and distributes the workload among them.

 Good question.
-Hive splits your stored files into shards of data spread across its P2P network.
-Additional shards are created to account for peers disappearing from Hive or content being destroyed by hardware failures.
+Hivenet splits your stored files into shards of data spread across its P2P network.
+Additional shards are created to account for peers disappearing from Hivenet or content being destroyed by hardware failures.
 For example, let’s assume 100 encrypted shards are generated from your file and sent to 100 peers.
 These are generated in such a way that only 70 are needed to rebuild the original file.
 Missing shards are regenerated as soon as we discover peers leaving.
 With only 30% overhead, the probability of not being able to access the content is then several orders of magnitude lower compared to the simple replication strategy.
 You can read more about this here.

 Check out our articles for more.
 It’s an absolute beehive of knowledge.